- Home

 - Walker later realized she had been so focused on preventing another loss that she missed the depth of Sam’s emotional suffering.

 These accounts highlight how deeply bonded cats can be.
-They also help answer a question many pet parents ask: Do cats truly mourn other cats?
+They also help answer a question many pet parents ask: do cats truly mourn other cats?

 Cats often do, and their grief deserves attention and gentle support.